 • pension insurance (optional, only at the User's request)

 The precondition for the validity of health insurance is the payment of social tax for the person.
 The monthly rate on which the minimum social tax liability is based is established by the State Budget Act.
 In 2022, a light entrepreneur will have health insurance if the total social tax payable on the issued invoices is 192.72 euros or more.

 Thus, if the user operates only through Arveteenus.ee, he must receive at least 857 euros as a single invoice in a calendar month in order to get health insurance.
 In the case of several smaller invoices, the amount may differ slightly.
 A convenient way to calculate compliance with the minimum social tax liability rate is to use our calculator.

 Occurrence of health insurance:

 A person working under a contract under the law of obligations must be registered in the employment register.
 Health insurance appears on the day following the deadline for filing the income and social tax return (TSD) if the TSD has payments declared with codes 17, 18, 19, 123 or 125.
-In order to get health insurance, the social tax must be declared either on the TSD of one employer or on the TSD-s of several employers, so that the amount of social tax is at least equal to the minimum social tax liability (in 2021 the minimum social tax liability is 192.72 euros per month).
+In order to get health insurance, the social tax must be declared either on the TSD of one employer or on the TSD-s of several employers, so that the amount of social tax is at least equal to the minimum social tax liability (in 2021 and 2022 the minimum social tax liability is 192.72 euros per month).
 Suspended insurance cover will continue the next day after the receipt of the data certifying the fulfillment of the declared minimum social tax obligation by the health insurance fund.

 Suspension of health insurance: